vercel/next.js/docs/testing.md

 For more information on handling static assets, please refer to the [Jest Docs](https://jestjs.io/docs/webpack#handling-static-assets).

-**Optional: Extend Jest with custom matches**
+**Optional: Extend Jest with custom matchers**

-`@testing-library/jest-dom` includes a set of convenient [custom matches](https://github.com/testing-library/jest-dom#custom-matchers) such as `.toBeInTheDocument()` making it easier to write tests.
-You can import the custom matches for every test by adding the following option to the Jest configuration file:
+`@testing-library/jest-dom` includes a set of convenient [custom matchers](https://github.com/testing-library/jest-dom#custom-matchers) such as `.toBeInTheDocument()` making it easier to write tests.
+You can import the custom matchers for every test by adding the following option to the Jest configuration file:

 ```js
 // jest.config.js